Changes to travel recommendations: exercise special caution when travelling to the EU and the Schengen area

 Finland is seeking membership of the UN Human Rights Council (HRC) in 2022–2024.
 The campaign slogan: ”A Diverse World, Universal Human Rights”, underscores the universal nature of human rights.
 The election will take place at the UN General Assembly in October 2021.

-The Ministry for Foreign Affairs urges to avoid all travel to the Brazil and South Africa in accordance with the recommendation of the Finnish Institute for Health and Welfare.
+The Ministry for Foreign Affairs urges to avoid all travel to the Brazil, India and South Africa in accordance with the recommendation of the Finnish Institute for Health and Welfare.
 For all other countries, the Foreign Ministry’s general travel advice due to the COVID-19 pandemic is to avoid all but essential travel.

 Changes to travel recommendations: avoid all travel to United Kingdom, Ireland and South Africa